 How will your dog use their bed?

-Sleep patterns, habits and positions will depend on your dog's routine, age, breed and nature.
+Sleep patterns, habits and positions will invariably depend on your dog's routine, age, breed and nature.
+Dogs sleep through the night of course but most will crash out in the evening too and are experts at an afternoon nap.

-In terms of sleep positions, most commonly they lie flat on their side or curled into a cost ball, although, like us, dogs shift around in their sleep and adopt a whole array of sleep positions.
+In terms of sleep positions, most commonly they lie flat on their side or curled into a cosy ball.
+Although, like us, dogs shift around in their sleep and adopt a whole array of sleep positions.

-In terms of shape and structure, the important thing is to find them a bed that doesn't restrict a good night's sleep.
+In terms of shape and structure, the important thing is to find your dog a bed that gives a good night's sleep and doesn't restrict them.

-Sides to a dog bed will stop your dog falling off and give comfort and a protected feeling.
-And you'll want a structure that supports them whilst asleep, a dog bed that is firm but soft and cosy.
+Sides to a dog bed will stop your dog slipping off and give a cosy and protected feeling, but you don't want them too high.

 Dogs like an indent that they can nestle into, as they would in a wild.
 A dog bed surrounded by low sides helps exclude floor draughts and will make your dog feel cosy and safe, and sleep more comfortably.

-An oval shape echoes the shape of a dog lying on its side and supports their back and natural sleeping positions.
+An oval shape echoes the shape of a dog lying on its side and supports their natural sleeping positions.

 How easy is the dog bed to look after?